cambridge-cares/CitiesKG/agents/src/main/java/uk/ac/cam/cares/twa/cities/models/README.md

     - `putter`: the action for consuming an input value; for a list, this appends, otherwise, it sets (overwrites).
 - Custom "inner-dependent" functions:
     - `parser`: converts string input (e.g. from a query) into the field's type.
-    - `nodeGetter`: converts an object of the field's type inot a Jena `Node`.
+    - `nodeGetter`: converts an object of the field's type into a Jena `Node`.
     - `minimiser`: converts an object of the field's type into a minimal representation for which if `nodeGetter(a).equals(nodeGetter(b))`, then `minimiser(a).equals(minimiser(b))`.